 After the prison break, the Connecticut Assembly appointed a committee of investigation to look into the situation.
 As usual, they discovered bribery and outside assistance at the heart of the matter.
 One of Hathaway’s cohorts was a man named John Young.
 His wife, Abigail, came to the prison that night with 52 silver dollars which John promptly used to pay Sgt.
 Lilly who “purposely left the door of the south jail unlocked” allowing the prisoners access to that crucial upper door.
 Once again, Newgate Prison failed to hold its inmates.[xiii]

 Connecticut continued using the prison even with its wretched history of escape and reputation for inhumane treatment.
-Along the way, Newgate Prison held such distinguished individuals as the mayor of New York and the Governor of New Jersey (William Franklin).
 Even with all the upgrades it got during the war for Independence, about 50% of the inhabitants held there managed to escape.
 In spite of all this, the narratives do indicate a certain measure of success convincing Loyalists to stay away from the state.
 The prison itself was so horrible the thought of return was enough to keep the Tories away from Connecticut.

 UPDATE: The Simsbury Copper Mine (Newgate Prison)